-The list of interfaces that should be monitored.
+- SNMP Community The read-only SNMP community of the flow exporter allows the Console to gather interface information.
+If this field is left empty, you must enter the SNMP index, speed, etc. manually for each interface. - Monitored Interfaces The list of interfaces that should be monitored.
 Add only upstream interfaces if possible, to avoid producing duplicate flow entries.
-Settings per interface:

-- Interface Name A short description used to identify the monitored interface.
-Descriptions longer than 10 characters clutter some reports. - Graph Color The color used in graphs for this interface.
-The default color is a random one, but you can change it by entering another HTML color code or by clicking the drop-down menu. - SNMP Index The interfaces are identifiable in flows only when their SNMP indexes is known. - Traffic Direction The direction of the traffic entering the interface: - Select "Inbound" for upstream interfaces, e.g. peering interfaces. - Select "Outbound" for downstream interfaces, e.g. customer interfaces. - Select "Mixed" to establish the direction by IP/AS Validation. - Traffic entering the "Null" interface is discarded by the router and also by the Flow Sensor. - Link Speed In & Link Speed Out The capacity of the interface.
+Settings per interface: - Interface Name A short description used to identify the monitored interface.
+Descriptions longer than 10 characters clutter some reports. - O Graph Color The color used in graphs for this interface.
+The default color is a random one, but you can change it by entering another HTML color code or by clicking the drop-down menu. - SNMP Index The interfaces are identifiable in flows only when their SNMP indexes is known. - Traffic Direction The direction of the traffic entering the interface: - "Inbound" For upstream interfaces, e.g. peering interfaces. - "Outbound" For downstream interfaces, e.g. customer interfaces. - "Mixed" Establishes the direction by IP/AS Validation. - "Null" Null interface traffic is discarded by the router and also by the Flow Sensor. - Link Speed In & Link Speed Out The capacity of the interface.
 If set, it is used to generate reports based on usage percentage. - Top Generator Allows generating traffic tops: - "Basic" Enables tops for Internal IPs, IP protocols, versions and TCP/UDP ports.
-It adds a very small performance penalty to the Flow Sensor. - "Extended" Enables all tops from Basic as well as tops and graphs for autonomous systems and countries, but increases the CPU usage of the Flow Sensor by a few percentage points.
+It adds a very small performance penalty to the Flow Sensor. - "Extended" Enables all tops from "Basic" as well as tops and graphs for autonomous systems and countries, but increases the CPU usage of the Flow Sensor by a few percentage points.
 If the router doesn't export AS information (e.g. non-BGP router), the Sensor uses an internal GeoIP database to get ASNs.
-Live stats for autonomous systems and countries are not very accurate. - "Full" Enables all tops from Extended as well as tops for external IPs (IPs not included in the IP

-Zone), but increases the RAM usage several times over, especially during spoofed attacks.
-Live stats for autonomous systems and countries are very accurate.
+Live stats for autonomous systems and countries are not very accurate. - "Full" Enables all tops from "Extended" as well as tops for external IPs (IPs not included in the IP Zone), but increases the RAM usage several times over, especially during spoofed attacks.
+Live stats for autonomous systems and countries are very accurate. - IP Zone The Sensor needs an IP Zone from which to learn about your network and to extract persubnet settings.
+For more information about IP Zones, please consult the IP Zones Setup chapter on page 28. - IP Validation This option can be used to distinguish the direction of the traffic or to ignore certain flows: - Off The Flow Sensor analyzes all flows, but the traffic direction must be established per interface. - On The Flow Sensor analyzes the flows that have the source and/or the destination IP in the selected IP Zone. - Strict The Flow Sensor analyzes only the flows that have either the source or the destination IP in the IP Zone. - Exclusive The Flow Sensor analyzes only the flows that have the destination IP in the IP zone, but not the source IP.